Catholicate of Abkhazia

-The Catholicate of Abkhazia (აფხაზეთის საკათალიკოსო) was a subdivision of the Georgian Orthodox Church that existed as an independent entity in western Georgia from the 1470s to 1814.
-It was headed by the Catholicos (later, Catholicos Patriarch), officially styled as the Catholicos Patriarch of Imereti, Odishi, Ponto-Abkhaz-Guria, Racha-Lechkhum-Svaneti, Ossetians, Dvals, and all of the North.
-The residence of the Catholicoi was at Bichvinta (now Pitsunda) in Abkhazia (hence, the name of the Catholicate), but was moved to the Gelati Monastery in Imereti in the late 16th century.
-In 1814, the office of the Catholicos of Abkhazia was abolished by the Russian Empire which would take control of the Georgian church until 1917.
+The Catholicate of Abkhazia (აფხაზეთის საკათალიკოსო) was a subdivision of the Georgian Orthodox Church that functioned as an independent entity in western Georgia from the 1470s to 1814.
+It was headed by the Catholicos (later Catholicos Patriarch), officially styled as the Catholicos Patriarch of Imereti, Odishi, Ponto-Abkhaz-Guria, Racha-Lechkhum-Svaneti, Ossetians, Dvals, and all of the North.
+The residence of the Catholicoi was originally at Bichvinta (now Pitsunda) in Abkhazia, giving the Catholicate its name, but it was moved to the Gelati Monastery in Imereti in the late 16th century.
+In 1814, the office of the Catholicos of Abkhazia was abolished by the Russian Empire, which controlled the Georgian church until the restoration of its autocephaly in 1917.

 History

 Bichvinta (Pitsunda) Cathedral, the earliest residence of the Catholicate of Abkhazia.

-The date when the Catholicate of Abkhazia was established is not completely clear with some scholars dating it to the 9th or 10th centuries.
-Approximately at that time Abkhazian bishoprics changed allegiance from Constantinople to Mtskheta.
-The titular Catholicoi of Abkhazia were mentioned in the contemporary sources for the first time in 11th century and likely did not enjoy independence at that time.
-The first written account on the Catholicate of Abkhazia dates to 1290 and some scholars date its founding to the 13th century.
-By that time, the Mongol rule had divided Georgia into its eastern and western parts, with the latter being de facto independent from the Mongol Ilkhanid dynasty, to which Georgia was a subject.
-The political independence of the western Georgian rulers, Kings of Imereti, might have also resulted in the revival of the Catholicate of Abkhazia, but it was not until the late 15th century, when it emerged as an independent religious entity.
-This is usually associated with the consecration of Archbishop Joachime of Tsaish and Bedia, as Catholicos of Abkhazia by Michael IV, the Patriarch of Antioch, during the rule of the Imeretian king Bagrat VI (1463-1478).
-To justify the break with the Mtskheta see, Michael issued a special document, The Law of Faith, in which he stated that western and eastern Georgia had different histories of conversion and, therefore, they should be independent from each other.
+The exact date of the establishment of the Catholicate of Abkhazia is uncertain, with some scholars placing it in the 9th or 10th centuries.
+Around this time, Abkhazian bishoprics shifted allegiance from Constantinople to Mtskheta.
+The titular Catholicoi of Abkhazia are first mentioned in contemporary sources in the 11th century, though they likely did not enjoy full independence at that time.
+The first written account of the Catholicate dates to 1290, with some scholars attributing its foundation to the 13th century.
+By then, Mongol rule had divided Georgia into eastern and western parts, the latter being de facto independent from the Mongol Ilkhanid dynasty, to which Georgia was subject.
+The political independence of the western Georgian rulers, Kings of Imereti, may have contributed to the revival of the Catholicate.

+From the 15th century, following Georgia's political fragmentation, the Catholicate of Abkhazia regained its independence.
+The kings of Imereti sought to establish their own church to reinforce their legitimacy, as the Georgian Orthodox Church's main residence in Mtskheta was located in territory controlled by their rivals.

+This development is commonly associated with the consecration of Archbishop Joachime of Tsaish and Bedia as Catholicos of Abkhazia by Michael IV, the Patriarch of Antioch, during the reign of Bagrat VI (1463–1478).
+To justify the separation from Mtskheta, Michael issued a document titled The Law of Faith, stating that western and eastern Georgia had distinct histories of conversion and should therefore operate independently.